morinlab/lymphopedia/CREBBP.md

 # CREBBP
 ## Overview
 CREBBP mutations are highly prevalent in both DLBCL and FL.
-These mutations often affect the histone acetyltransferase (HAT) domain, crucial for regulating gene expression through chromatin modification, or generate a truncated protein.<sup>1</sup>
+These mutations often affect the histone acetyltransferase (HAT) domain, crucial for regulating gene expression through chromatin modification, or generate a truncated protein.<sup>1</sup> This gene has some recurrent sites of mutations (hotspots), mostly in the HAT domain.

 ## Relevance tier by entity